+Decisions on appropriate pedestrian and bicycle facilities to connect with transit service shall be determined with input from the District Pedestrian/Bicycle Coordinators, District Modal Development Office Coordinators, District Americans with Disabilities Act (ADA) Coordinators, and the District Public Transportation staff.
 Where there is a demand for pedestrian and bicycle facilities, there could also be a demand for public transit or public transportation facilities.
-The connectivity between bicyclist and transit is evidenced by the number of buses equipped with a rack to hold bicycles.
-Public transit street side facilities should be considered in all phases of a project, including planning, preliminary design and engineering, design, construction, etc. Coordination with the District Modal Development Office and/or the local public transit provider(s) will help determine the need for and justification of bus bays on a project by project basis.
+Public transit street side facilities should be considered in all phases of a project, including planning, preliminary design and engineering, design, and construction.
+Coordination with the District Modal Development Office and/or the local public transit provider(s) will help determine the need for and justification of bus bays and transit shelters on a project by project basis.